Affiliate links on Android Authority may earn us a commission. Learn more.

-Motorola is back with a fresh version of its Edge smartphone series.
-Motorola made some significant changes year over year that result in this phone being less of an upgrade and more of a sideways step.
+The Motorola Edge (2021) is a mid-range model that served as the only quasi-flagship from Motorola for its year of release.
+Motorola made some significant changes between the 2020 Edge family and the 2021 Edge that result in this phone being less of an upgrade and more of a sideways step.
 The Edge competes in the market’s affordable flagship range, though it has a bit less flair than some competing $700 smartphones.
 What’s it like living life with the Edge?
 Find out in the Android Authority Motorola Edge (2021) review.

 What you need to know about the Motorola Edge (2021)